lopram91/lopram91/README.md

 - 👋 Hi, I’m @lopram91
-- 👀 I’m interested in Data Analysis for Food Shelf-life Predictive Modelling using RStudio and Python
+- 👀 My goal is to deepen the complexities of Food Shel-Life prediction by means of mathematical modelling
-- 🌱 I’m currently learning at University of Udine as Ph.D.
-Student
+- 🌱 I’m actually a Ph.D. candidate at University of Udine
 - 💞️ I’m looking to collaborate on GitHub
 - 📫 You can reach me at lopriore.marco@spes.uniud.it